 All Trainers and Assessors involved in online delivery have undertaken and maintain professional development in online delivery.

 Your trainer and assessor will be your first point of contact throughout your course.
 They will provide guidance, motivation, and training, in addition to assessing your work.
-They will make you aware of their working hours at the start of your course; please allow 5 working days for assessment feedback and one working day for other enquiries.
+They will make you aware of their working hours at the start of your course; please allow 5 working days for assessment marking and feedback and one working day for other enquiries.
 Our trainers are all qualified in training and assessment with significant sector experience.
-Our trainers undertake annual currency placement to ensure their knowledge is up to date.
+Our trainers undertake annual currency placement to ensure their knowledge and skills are up to date.

-5.2 Language, Literacy and Numeracy (LLN) Support
+Language, Literacy and Numeracy (LLN) Support